-Everything You Need To Know About Wing Walking For The First Time
+Everything You Need To Know About Wing Walking On A Plane

-Everything You Need To Know About Wing Walking For The First Time
+Everything You Need To Know About Wing Walking On A Plane

 This is an accompanying piece to my story about That Time I Walked The Wing Of Moving Plane.
 It provides a deeper look into the training sequence involved to get started with wing walking at the Mason Wing Walking Academy in Sequim, Washington.
 If you haven’t already, read that first to get my take on the whole and come back here for all the more in-depth details.

 For all the obvious reasons, you simply do not just wing walk.
-And while the training is not complicated, it is absolutely necessary so you can safely get out of the cockpit and maneuver your way around the airplane without hurting yourself or damaging the plane.
+While the training is not complicated, it is absolutely necessary, so you can safely get out of the cockpit and maneuver your way around the airplane without hurting yourself or damaging the plane.
 Yes, you can easily damage the plane and you don’t want to do that.
 The 450 Stearman is a thing of beauty.
 It’s a plane from the WWII era and has been meticulously restored and maintained to keep it in perfect flying conditions.

 Top Wing Movements

 Before you take to the air, you start with a visualization exercise and walk through every part of the flight in your head starting with getting into the cockpit.
 Get in, buckle up and picture the take-off.
 4000 feet up, you get a plane wag from Mike signaling you to look at the rear view mirror to get a confirmation to climb up.

 From here, you move your left hand forward to the front cable, push up from my right leg to get your left foot onto the original left overhead hold and slide forward.
 Twisting your body to the left makes it easier to bring your right leg up to the top wing.